 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a floor mounted oil fired 'Worcester' boiler located within the utility room.
-This serves radiators in the main apartments.
-Where appropriate these have been fitted with individual thermostatic control valves.
+Heating and hot water are provided via an electrically operated air source heat pump which was installed in 2022 along with some replacement radiators.
+The air source heat pump has a 5 year guarantee (started in February 2022) and comes with a 7 year quarterly incentive payment (also started in Feb 2022).
+The main heating system is supplemented by a multi-fuel stove in the living room, by an open fire in the study and by electric underfloor heating in the kitchen and bathroom.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-Neither drains nor drainage systems were tested.
-Drainage is understood to be to a septic tank located to the side of the property.
+Drainage is understood to be to a septic tank which is in turn connected to a soakaway in an adjacent field.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
-There appears to be smoke detection equipment in place and although not tested, this may not fully comply with Scottish Government guidelines on Fire and Smoke alarms, effective from February 2022.
-Further checks should be made and the system upgraded as necessary.
-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection The property was occupied and fully furnished at the time of our inspection.
+There are fitted floor coverings throughout therefore a detailed inspection of all surface flooring could not be made and accordingly no comment is made on the condition of these unseen parts.
+Some areas of walls were behind heavy items of furniture and the same comments apply.
+Internal cupboards were generally filled with stored items.
+No access was available beneath sanitary fittings or behind kitchen units.
+Not all the doors and windows were fully opened or tested.
+No access was available to any sub-floor areas.
+Our inspection of the roof space was restricted due to the presence of a thick layer of insulation at ceiling joist level.
+Any observations made in relation to the condition of the chimney heads, external roof coverings or rainwater goods are based on those parts that could clearly seen from street level within the curtilage.
+The garage vehicular door was not fully opened or tested.
+Flat sections of roof were not fully visible from street level.
+The services were checked visually but not tested as this is beyond the scope of our inspection.
+For the purposes of this inspection, it is assumed that the services are in full working order and have been regularly serviced.
+An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
-No access was available beneath sanitary or kitchen fittings.
-Windows and external doors were not all fully opened or tested.
-No access was available to any sub-floor areas.
-Full and safe access was not available to all the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
-It was not possible to access the roof void over the end living room.